aniketpant/aniketpant.github.com/resume/index.md

           <div class="project">Other work</div>
           <ul>
             <li>Responsible for timely code cleanups and performance optimisations to keep response time under check.</li>
-            <li>Optimised and reworked a number of cron jobs and scripts that stopped working after Urbanspoon's data was migrated to Zomato.</li>
+            <li>Optimised and reworked a number of cron jobs and scripts that stopped working after data from Urbanspoon was migrated to Zomato.</li>
             <li>Service for generating PDFs which takes in HTML and used PhantomJS to render a PDF.</li>
             <li>Text messaging service which includes support for delivery status updates and asynchronous mode.</li>
             <li>Built a number of other features like user expertise, new notifications, etc.</li>